symfony/symfony/src/Symfony/Component/FeatureFlag/README.md

 =====================

-The FeatureFlag component allows you to split the code execution flow by enabling some features depending on context.
+The FeatureFlag component allows you to split the code execution flow by enabling features depending on context.

 It provides a service that checks if a feature is enabled.
-A feature is a callable which returns a value compared to the expected one to determine is the feature is enabled (mostly a boolean but not limited to).
+Each feature is defined by a callable function that returns a value.
+The feature is enabled if the value matches the expected one (mostly a boolean but not limited to).

 **This Component is experimental**.
 [Experimental features](https://symfony.com/doc/current/contributing/code/experimental.html)